anbu-05/Tetrel-RISCV/README.md

 # Tetrel-RISCV
 this is a RV32IM SoC built around the picorv32 core. it is currently under development

+NOTE: i recreated this project to fit a new project structure (after learning a bit more on how to use git). you can find the depreciated repo here: [RISCV_project](https://github.com/anbu-05/RISCV_project)

 ## Overview

 Main directory: `/RISCV_SoC/`